From £67,1289

 Delve into the official literature and you will find a quietly amusing line describing the Cayenne’s yaw response as remaining ‘at the usual high level’.

 In fairness, Porsche has earned the right to indulge in a little wry humour regarding this car’s improbable ability to adopt a slither of angle.
-In its 22 years, the Cayenne has been the benchmark for SUV driving dynamics and only in recent years have alternatives such as the Lamborghini Urus and the extraordinarily expensive Ferrari Purosangue pseudo-SUV threatened its superiority.
+In its 22 years, the Cayenne has been the benchmark for SUVs with sporting handling dynamics, and only in recent years have alternatives such as the Lamborghini Urus and the extraordinarily expensive Ferrari Purosangue pseudo-SUV threatened its superiority.

 Fruitier Cayennes are given away by their four full-bore exhaust tips, while the entry-level, non-hybrid V6 gets a pair of rectangular pieces.
 If you see a set of four squared-off tips, you know you’re looking at the Turbo E-Hybrid

-In the sub-£100,000 arena, it remains all but untouched.
-While its chief rival, the Range Rover Sport, perhaps has greater elegance to its handling, in non-SVR guise it has never had the Porsche’s control and agility – its saloon-style cornering, in a nutshell.
+In £100,000 ballpark, it remains all but untouched.
+While its chief rival, the Range Rover Sport, perhaps has greater elegance to its handling, in non-SVR guise it has never had the Porsche’s body control or agility – its saloon-style cornering, in a nutshell.

 It has a connected feel and natural weight in the steering that makes barrelling into corners an intuitive act.
 In sportier modes, it rolls just enough to communicate useful information about your speeds and trajectory, but no more.
-Pop the Cayenne S into Sport Plus mode and it would probably just about hang on to the coat-tails of a well-driven basic 911 Carrera.
+Pop the Cayenne S into Sport Plus mode and it would probably just about hang on to the coat-tails of a well-driven basic 911 Carrera - and a GTS, with its even lower suspension and strong performance, certainly would.
+In this Cayenne, handling response and mid-corner agility, handling adjustability, and all-round feedback take further steps on, and really do hit rare heights for a car like this.

-However, it’s more enjoyable to leave the car in Normal and flow it along on a wave of V8 torque.
+However, it’s often almost as enjoyable to leave the car in Normal and flow it along on a wave of V8 torque.
 Where most SUVs have none at all, the Cayenne possesses a faint throttle adjustability that makes easy progress a pleasure.

 Comfort and Isolation